Harden Askenasy

-Early life
+Biography

-Professor Harden M. Askenasy was born in Bucharest, Romania to Mihail Askenasy, a merchant, and Buca née Leibovici, an art teacher.
-His parents only had one other child, a younger boy named Henry.
-During his early years, Askenasy was sent to a Christian primary school.
+Harden M. Askenasy was born in Bucharest, Romania to Mihail Askenasy, a merchant, and Buca née Leibovici, an art teacher.
+He had a younger brother named Henry.
+He studied at a Christian primary school.
 Later, he was sent to the Realgymnasium Der Evangelischen Gemeide Zu Bukarest, from which he graduated in 1926.
 After graduation, Askenasy continued his education at the University of Montpellier in France.
 After Montpellier, he attended the University of Paris, where he received his Diplome de Docteur de Medicine in 1934.

 Medical training

-From 1933 to 1937, Askenasy worked on his neurosurgical residency at the Hospital de la Pitie.
-He had the luxury of working under the direction of Professor Clovis Vincent, a legendary French neurosurgeon.
-He had the chance to work amongst many other renowned scientists and physicians during his residency, such as Gerard Guiot, P. Puech, Jean Talairach, Marcel David, and Count Thierry De Martel.
-All were heralded as neurosurgical leaders throughout France and the world for their scientific contributions.
+From 1933 to 1937, Askenasy did his neurosurgical residency at the Hospital de la Pitie.
+He worked under the direction of Professor Clovis Vincent, a legendary French neurosurgeon.
+He also worked with many other leading scientists and physicians during his residency,among them Gerard Guiot, P. Puech, Jean Talairach, Marcel David, and Count Thierry De Martel.

-The field of neurosurgery began to grow during Askenasy's tenure in France, with many neurologists and neurosurgeons paving the way in the development of surgical practices.
+The field of neurosurgery began to develop during Askenasy's tenure in France.
 During his residency, Askenasy discovered the use of sulphur amides followed by cystic lesion puncture to treat brain abscesses.
-This therapy avoided the need of an early surgical procedure to remove infected areas of the brain.
-It was considered the first minimally invasive surgical therapy technique used to treat brain abscesses, replacing the need of craniotomies to treat acute cerebrates.
+This therapy avoided the need for early surgical procedure to remove infected areas of the brain.
+It was considered the first minimally invasive surgical therapy technique to treat brain abscesses, replacing the need for craniotomies to treat acute cerebrates.
 Sulfur amides revolutionized brain abscess therapy, and their use along with modern antibiotics is still being practiced today.
 Along with Professor Clovis Vincent and Marcel David, Askenasy described the association of brain tumors with psychiatric disease, and the associations of the vascular brain stem lesion with ataxia and astereognosis.

-In 1937 he continued his studies at Johns Hopkins Hospital in Baltimore, USA, with the famed American neurosurgeon Walter Dandy.
-During the following year, Askenasy had the opportunity to travel around the United States and Canada, visiting and working in some of the most prominent centers for neurosurgery.
-He even had the opportunity to meet Harvey Cushing, the pioneer and father of American neurosurgery.
+In 1937 he continued his studies at Johns Hopkins Hospital in Baltimore, USA, with the American neurosurgeon Walter Dandy.
+The following year, Askenasy travelled around the United States and Canada, visiting and working at some of the leading centers for neurosurgery.
+He also met Harvey Cushing, a pioneer of American neurosurgery.
 During his tenure, Askenasy completed additional neurosurgical training as a fellow in the US and Canada at Lahey Clinic with Gilbert Horrax (Boston, MA), Mayo Clinic with Alfred Adson (Rochester, MN), University of Illinois at Chicago with Paul Bucy (Chicago, IL), University of Chicago with Percival Bailey (Chicago, IL), McGill University with Wilder Penfield (Montreal, Quebec, Canada), University of Michigan with Max M. Peet (Ann Arbor, MI), and the University of Pennsylvania with Charles Frazier (Philadelphia, PA).
-During his training with Walter Dandy, Dr. Askenasy learned trigeminal nerve vascular decompression of the cranial nerve entry zone.
+Under Walter Dandy, Askenasy learned trigeminal nerve vascular decompression of the cranial nerve entry zone.
 It was after his visit with Charles Frazier that he became convinced that the resection of the Gasserian Ganglion was a better technique than vascular decompression.